 TikTok is unlikely to suffer the same problem, given that it’s not a small part of a larger social media presence, but the primary focus of its parent company.
 ByteDance isn’t going to give up on it any time soon, which will allow TikTok to rise or fall solely on the basis of its ability to maintain and grow its current popularity.

-TikTok Privacy Risks
+TikTok Privacy Risks In The News

 A new lawsuit filed in California alleges that TikTok is secretly recording sensitive user data and transferring it to private servers in China.

-The lawsuit itself alleges that TikTok “vacuumed up and transferred to servers in China vast quantities of private and personally-identifiable user data.”
+TikTok news reports say the lawsuit itself alleges that TikTok “vacuumed up and transferred to servers in China vast quantities of private and personally-identifiable user data.”
 What China might use that data for is currently unknown, but given that such a high-percentage of TikTok users are minors, if this proves true there’s real cause for parental concern.

 Perhaps the most chilling part of this lawsuit is that it alleges TikTok is collecting this information whether you create a TikTok account or not.
 According to the lawsuit, plaintiff Misty Hogg downloaded TikTok on her phone but never registered.
 A few months later, she discovered TikTok had created an account for her, complete with sensitive and private information about her gleaned from videos she created on her device but never posted to TikTok.